d-kozak/enticing/documentation/indexing.md

  ### Updates of annotations in indexed documents
  Since the automated process of semantic annotation is not always correct, the system should be able to update annotations in the indexed documents.
- A component for updated .mg4j files has already been implemented, but it is necessary to integrate it into the platform.
+ A component for updating .mg4j files has already been implemented, but it is necessary to integrate it into the platform.

  This process can be implemented as follows.
 Every index service will maintain a set of outdated documents.
 That is documents that have been updated and therefore their indexed version is incorrect.
-When returning a snippet or a document, the uuid of the document is checked and if it matches one of the outdated ones, it is filtered out.
+When returning a snippet or a document, the uuid of the document is checked and if it is one of the outdated ones, it is filtered out.
 New endpoint will be added to the index server to inform it that a document has been updated.
  This set of document ids will also be persisted in a single file to survive restarting the service.

  For each corpus, there will be extra index service, whose job is to maintain documents with updated annotations.
- Once the size of documents handled by this index service grows too large, indexer can be run to reindex the corpus.
+ Once the size of documents handled by this index service is to big, indexer can be run to reindex the corpus.

  ## Master index service - \[Extension\]